MartaKliuchnik/hospital-appointment-scheduler/README.md

 **Example Request**

-Description: GET request to retrieve all appointments for the user with ID 1.
+Description: A 'GET' request to retrieve all appointments for the user with ID 1.
 It includes an Authorization header with a bearer token for authentication.

 ```